The Bachelor of Science in Nursing (BSN) Program builds on a foundation of

 by the time you complete the program.

-BSN graduates are prepared as general clinical practitioners, and are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX) in order to obtain their RN licensure.
+BSN graduates are prepared as general clinical practitioners, and are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX) in order to obtain their Registered Nurse Licensure.

 - Critical thinking